SAP-samples/btp-industry-use-cases/07-ai-powered-pipeline-corrosion-analysis/src/cicd-templates/README.md

 * Continuous Monitoring;
 * Continuous Training and Continuous Deployment;
-* Continuos Integration and Continuos Deployment.
+* Continuous Integration and Continuous Deployment.

 These templates need to be placed in a folder of the GitHub repository connected to the AI Core instance.
 Then you need to create an application, that is you need to tell AI Core the folder to scan to find the templates.